 The twist in this issue was an interesting one– two Harleys.

-I figured from the first issue that it was Harley who filmed Batman force feeding Joker the pills, and released the video of it, but I didn’t see coming that the OG Harley [Dr. Harleen Quinzel] had left Joker and this Margot Robbie-esque Harley took up the mantle.
-I know that this is SGM’s way of paying respect to both the original Harley from the BATMAN: THE ANIMATED SERIES and the newer “version” of her that’s evolved over the last ten [or so] years.
+I figured from the first issue that it was Harley who filmed Batman force feeding Joker the pills, and released the video of it, but I didn’t see coming that the OG Harley, Dr. Harleen Quinzel, had left Joker and this Margot Robbie-esque Harley took up the mantle.
+I know that this is Murphy’s way of paying respect to both the original Harley from the BATMAN: THE ANIMATED SERIES and the newer “version” of her that’s evolved over the last ten or so years.

 It’s a great tip of the cap, and definitely adds a layer of depth to the overall story.
 We get this look into the Joker/Harley relationship that I see far too often being romanticized by those who don’t understand that it’s an abusive relationship and Joker views her as nothing more than his property and a tool.
-We see that [the latter] displayed perfectly with the fact that she left him because he was going to kill Robin (Jason Todd,) because he was closer to “the Dark Knight” than him [Joker.]
+We see that (the latter) displayed perfectly with the fact that she left him because he was going to kill Robin — Jason Todd — because he was closer to “the Dark Knight” than him.

 And in the same essence with Freeze as he appears to be this mechanical suit of ice and rage, but in reality is only trying to save his love.
 I’m curious to see where this goes, and if they’re able to save Viktor from the same fate the mice faced.
 I think that a portion of WHITE KNIGHT’s overall success will now rely on this subplot remaining consistently good through to its conclusion.

-Hitting all cylinders just seems so perfect [in respect to both the story and SGM,] but yet it doesn’t seem enough to say.
-I do think that this story is [currently] the best thing DC Comics has going, and that’s even with METAL in mind.
-Where the latter is taking a full-scale universe crossover event to give us something amazing, SGM is doing that with what could be a monthly Batman book.
-And because of that, [and all of my review as evidence,] I give BATMAN: WHITE KNIGHT #2 a 4.9 out of 5.
+Hitting all cylinders just seems so perfect (in respect to both the story and Murphy), but yet it doesn’t seem enough to say.
+I do think that this story is currently the best thing DC Comics has going, and that’s even with METAL in mind.
+Where the latter is taking a full-scale universe crossover event to give us something amazing, Murphy is doing that with what could be a monthly Batman book.

 You can go pick up this Bat-tastic issue at your local comic shop while they still have it, and BATMAN: WHITE KNIGHT #3 will be gliding onto those same shelves Wednesday, December 6th,